YLchen22/YLchen22.github.io/_pages/about.md

 Experience
 ------
 I was privileged and lucky to explore several research projects with some excellent professors and collaborators, in spite of my shallow knowledge and skills.
+Thanks to all of my friends!

 * Research Assistant: 2022 ~
   * Center for System Reliability and Safety, School of Mechanical and Electrical Engineering, UESTC